By Mark Macias

 Every once in a while, I’ll get a request from a potential client asking if my PR agency would work off a performance-based structure.

-It happened again recently and inspired this thought leadership I wrote for Forbes.
+It happened again recently and inspired this thought leadership article I wrote for Forbes.

 In theory, a performance-based model sounds like a great idea.
 The client doesn’t pay for anything unless the PR agency succeeds.
 Of course, as most entrepreneurs learn, if any deal is too one-sided, you lose money.

 I don’t think many entrepreneurs really understand the depth, strategy and resources required to run a successful media campaign that leads to earned media — and I’m not talking about a press release.
 I’m talking about a bonafide news story or feature in a publication that you read.

 You can read my analysis in Forbes here.
 If you’re short on time, here’s an abridged version of my thoughts on performance based PR.

 How to Launch a Successful PR Campaign

 There are many components behind a successful PR campaign: strategy, research, critical thinking, creativity, contacts and execution.
 All of these components require time and money.